EGaraldi/corecon/paper/paper.md

 We are grateful to Benedetta Ciardi and Martin Glatzle for their comment on previous version of this manuscript.
 We are thankful to the community  developing and maintaining the `numpy` (@numpy) software package, upon which `CoReCon` is built, and
 `matplotlib` (@matplotlib), employed for the data visualization in the `CoReCon` documentation.

+[^1]: While ideally we would like to simply ignore the data that are not available through the published paper or the authors themselves, this would limit significantly the number of constraints available.
+In addition, in many cases the retrieve data are quite faithful to the original values.
+We have tested this by retrieving data from plots in publications that also reported the numerical values, and compared the two.
+Finally, we notice that we provide the option of filtering the data based on thier retrieval method, in order to leave the users the freedom to choose which constraints to rely on.

 # References